henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Save the downloaded file wherever you like, but make sure that you know its location, because the filepath is going to get referenced in the script.

-Insert this filepath in row 24 of `hs-news-archive-scrape.py`
+Insert this filepath in line 24 of `hs-news-archive-scrape.py`

 For example: `path = "C:/Users/username/webdriver"`